-When a ministry spouse travels and the other is “left behind” to keep things going on the home front, there are various issues that arise.
+When a ministry spouse travels and the other spouse is “left behind” to keep things going on the home front, there are many issues that arise.
 Loneliness and carrying an extra work load is among a few of them.

-Sometimes people think that when you “serve God” in a visible way, such as being a missionary, or a ministry or pastoring family, “normal” emotions are emptied out and traded in for improved ones (given by God).
+Sometimes people think that when you “serve God” in a visible way, such as being a missionary, or a ministry or a pastoring family, “normal” emotions are emptied out and traded in for improved ones (given by God).
 Somehow these emotions are supposedly more “selfless.”
 Thus, you automatically are able to better cope with marriage issues.
 You can better cope with loneliness, and other matters than if you weren’t in full time ministry.
 But nothing could be further from the truth.
+Ministry families have “normal” emotions just like anyone else.

 Those in ministry positions have human emotions too.
 They also don’t usually have the same support base.
 It’s not as easy for them to find those who are “safe” to complain to.
 They also need to receive help and comfort.
 So, the problems can be compounded.